AME 30315 Pendulum Project

 This will allow it to retain necessary precision but still do the computations in fixed-point.

 - For the hc11 an integer is 16 bits, which has a maximum value approximately 64,000 (half that if it is signed).
 When I implemented the controller, the computation for u in the first line (before it was divided by 10000) exceeded 32k.
-Hence, the variable type for u in the code had to be a long integer.
+Hence, the variable type for u in the code had to be a long integer. so we have a ulong.
 This made u 32 bits, which was large enough for the computations (but slower).

 - You must be very careful with the variable types in the code.
-Embedded systems are very pick about them and passing an int to a function that wants an unsigned long, for example, may compile but exhibit flaky behavior because the function isn't getting the intedned value from the variable.
+Embedded systems are very picky about them and passing an int to a function that wants an unsigned long, for example, may compile but exhibit flaky behavior because the function isn't getting the intended value from the variable.
+As long as you do ulong like shown above, it should be ok.
+Be sure to put an L after every number in the ulong line!

-- Also, be careful printing stuff to the serial port.
-It can only put out so much stuff.
-One mistake I made was to compute some stuff, print it, use it in another computation, print that, and then set the torque to the computed value.
-It turns out that even though the loop was still running at 20Hz, there was enough delay in the printing that it didn't work too well.
-I would suggest that if you print stuff, do so judiciously and also to do all the computations and torque_set commands at the top, and then print out debugging things.
+- Also, be careful printing stuff to the serial port because it can only put out so much in 1/20 of a second.
+One mistake I made was to compute some stuff, print it, use it in another computation, print that, and then set the torque to the computed value, which was too much.
 If the printing slows it down to less than 20Hz, it won't complain or otherwise indicate anything, but effectively the time step will be longer than what you used in your computations, and things won't work!
+Most groups can probably get away with just looking at what is printed by default.

 - Be very careful with units.
 You will definitely save time if you are careful with all the units whenever you write something.
 Are you using encoder counts for the position, or degrees, or degreesx100?
 I would have saved a few hours if I were more disciplined about this.